Teacher Autonomy in Schools

-It is my thoughts based on my experience only.
-An audio version is included below.
+It is my thoughts based on my experience of teacher autonomy only.
+Included below is this post as a mini-podcast.

 I believe an autonomous teacher can only exist in a school with confident leadership.
 Maybe I should add a caveat.
 Autonomous teachers can only thrive in a school with confident leadership.

-By autonomous teacher I mean, an independent teacher who is happy (and supported) to not need to ask for permission when they have an idea.
-Not necessarily a maverick pushing boundaries, but a trusted professional who is free to develop their pedagogical practice in a way that is best for their learners.
+By autonomous teacher I mean, an independent teacher.
+One who is happy (and supported) to not need to ask for permission when they have an idea.
+Not necessarily a maverick pushing boundaries, but a trusted professional.
+A teachers who is free to develop their pedagogical practice in a way that is best for their learners.

 An autonomous classroom cannot be micromanaged.
 Why?
-Because once you as a teacher are forced to defend, and support every decision, you start to lose the motivation required to be successfully autonomous.
+Once you as a teacher are forced to defend, and support every decision, you start to lose the motivation required to be successfully autonomous.
 You will probably doubt yourself.
-If you work in a school where every idea that counts comes from above, where your voice isn’t listened to you will not be able to thrive, and develop a classroom ethos that reflects you.
-Ultimately this will reduce the enjoyment you get from teaching, it will stifle your innovation and ability to be the best teacher you can be.
+If you work in a school where every idea that counts comes from above.
+A School where leaders do not listen to your voice you will not be able to thrive.
+You will not develop a classroom ethos that reflects you.
+Ultimately this will reduce the enjoyment you get from teaching.
+It will stifle your innovation and ability to be the best teacher you can be.

 One of the reasons I went for my first leadership position was to regain the autonomy that had been eroded from me as a teacher under a previous manager.
 Really my motivation was not to have someone telling me what to do on a day to day (even hour to hour) basis.